xaprb/story/exampleSite/content/slides/adirondack/index.md

 - My two natures had memory in common.
 - The face of the moon was in shadow.

 Call me Ishmael.
-Some years ago—never mind how long precisely—having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.
+Some years ago---never mind how long precisely---having little or no money in my purse, and nothing particular to interest me on shore, I thought I would sail about a little and see the watery part of the world.